-Chinese porcelain had already been in existence for at least some five or six hundred years, and this article contains some basic tips of how to verify if your antique piece is genuine and not a reproduction or fake item.
-But of course, being an expert of authenticating an antique porcelain like our specialists still needs over decades of hands on experience in order to make an accurate judgement.
+Chinese porcelain has been in existence for at least five or six hundred years.
+This article contains some basic tips on how to verify if your antique piece is genuine, and not a reproduction or fake item.
+However, it is always recommended to contact a specialist (such as our own) who have years of hands on experience in order to make an accurate judgement.

-Reproductions of antique porcelain were already made in ancient China and the earliest known reproductions are from Song Dynasty, they are copies of the porcelain that was manufactured at the more widely known kilns.
-And in the Yuan dynasty, the most well known of reproductions are copies of Jun wares and Ding wares.
-Especially in Ming and Qing Dynasty, reproducing antiques porcelains was getting more and more popular, and their ability to replicate antique porcelains was also getting stronger, sometimes it could be very difficult to determine whether an item is, for example, a real Ming piece or a reproduction made during the early Qing dynasty.
+Reproductions of antique porcelain were have been being made in ancient China for hundreds of years.
+The earliest known reproductions are from Song Dynasty, they are copies of the porcelain that was manufactured at the more widely known kilns.
+In the Yuan dynasty, the most well known of reproductions are copies of Jun wares and Ding wares.
+In the Ming and Qing Dynasty, reproducing antiques porcelains became increasingly more and more popular, and their ability to replicate antique porcelains greatly increased.
+Sometimes it can be very difficult to determine whether an item is, for example, a real Ming piece or a reproduction made during the early Qing dynasty.

-The difference between a reproduction of an antique item and a fake antique is mainly its “intent”.
+The difference between a reproduction of an antique item and a fake antique is mainly its "intent".
 A reproduction is a newer copy of an ancient type of porcelain.
-They were made with the intent of recreating its beauty intent.
-Sometime, these antique reproductions were even ordered by high-ranking court officials and Many of them reached a high level of artistry which also makes them very valuable.
+They are made with the intent of recreating its beauty intent.
+Sometimes, these antique reproductions were even ordered by high-ranking court officials.
+Many of them reached a high level of artistry which also makes them very valuable.

-For the fake antique porcelains, on the other hand, are made and sold with the sole intent to deceive and they usually are made to look old.
-They were very common in the early 20 century and they were done purely for monetary gain which lose its intent of recreating its beauty.
-It oftentimes subjects the reproduction to acids, oils, tumbling and/or sandblasting to mask the distinctive appearance of new work which is part of the reason why they are worthless.
+Fake antique porcelains are made and sold with the sole intent to deceive and they usually are made to look old.
+They were very common in the early 20th century and were created purely for monetary gain, not the intent of recreating its beauty.
+It is often subjected to acids, oils, tumbling and/or sandblasting to mask the distinctive appearance of new work, which is part of the reason why they are worthless.

 So how do we verify if an antique piece is genuine and not a reproduction or fake item?

 First, we can judge from their artistry.
-Oftentimes the counterfeiters are not artistic so even they can produce the exactly same piece as original one, they are still not be able to copy the artistry.
-And because of they are fake, you can easily to find the trace of them trying to imitate the patterns from the original piece.
+Often the counterfeiters are not artistic so even they are produce the exact same piece as original one, they are still not be able to copy the artistry.
+And because they are fake, you can easily to find the trace of them trying to imitate the patterns from the original piece.